Introduction

 The mind does not get enough rest.

-That is why many people now look for gentle and natural support.
+That is why many folks now look for gentle and natural support.

 They want something simple.

-These want something safe when used the right way.
+These people want something safe when used the right way.

 They want something that fits real life.